PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/image_classification.en.md

 <tr>
 <td><code>image</code></td>
 <td><code>string</code></td>
-<td>The image classification result image.
-The image is in JPEG format and encoded using Base64.</td>
+<td>The image classification result.
+The image is in JPEG format and is encoded in Base64.</td>
 </tr>
 </tbody>
 </table>